 This work is inspired by my visit this summer (2013) to Wuhan, China, where I spent 6 weeks teaching and traveling.
 Looking at art around the city, I was struck by the pervasive Chinese history of ink and water, and found the meditative but public Chinese practice of painting calligraphy in water on the warm ground poetic in its expression of both the ancient and the temporary.
 Rich with texture, pattern, and ornament, the busy city sidewalks became an important physical and visual experience- heightening my awareness of both my need to avert the attentive gaze of those around me, and the varied and cobbled terrain of the growing urban landscape.

 These works on paper are monotypes- made with pigment, ink, and water, responding to the historical significance of these local materials and traditions, while taking record of a physical moment in time.
 The process for making these works became public performance- carrying my materials with me as I walked, I brushed the sidewalk with water and ink often gaining attention and the assistance of curious passers-by.
 Sometimes alone surrounded by a skeptical crowd, but more often working together, we pressed the paper onto the wet surface, absorbing the water, ink, and dust left by the Wuhan air.
 The resulting prints become like archeological records, reflecting the contradictions embedded between China’s esteemed ancient customs and the fleeting nature of its quickly shifting

 September 3, 2015 – October 16, 2015

-Presented by the Missouri Fiber Artists Organization, and juried by Sandy Webster, this exhibit includes selected works of art from the entire exhibit that will be shown at Maryville University November 12 – December 16, 2015.
+Presented by the Missouri Fiber Artists Organization, and juried by Sandy Webster, this exhibit included selected works of art from the entire exhibit that was shown at Maryville University November 12 – December 16, 2015.